danielwsutton/AnimeMud/README.md

 ## In Game Commands
 wizhelp

 goto 3001 (Recall)

 goto 3170 (Temple of Quests)

 goto 26000 (Immortal Hangout)

 -----

 ## Server Dev

-This is assuming you have it deployed to AWS EC2 and have a copy of the .pem that gives you access to ssh or scp to the public port hosted on AWS.
+This is assuming you have it deployed to AWS EC2 and have a copy of the `AnimeMud-KeyPair.pem` that gives you access to ssh or scp to the public port hosted on AWS.

 ### To Copy Code From PC To Server
 ```